michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0045.md

 - v: provide physical relief, as from pain
 - v: make easier
 ### Family
-alleviate: alleviated, alleviates, alleviating, alleviation, alleviative, alleviator+;alleviation: alleviations;alleviator: alleviators
+- alleviate: alleviated, alleviates, alleviating, alleviation, alleviative, alleviator+
+- alleviation: alleviations
+- alleviator: alleviators
 ### Examples
 - Gov. Ricardo Rossello, 37, proposed several measures aimed at alleviating the crisis shortly after he was sworn in at midnight.
 - And is seen as crucial to alleviating congestion in the nation’s biggest subway system.